404-Page-Found/New-Tab/README.md

 - Todo list (coming soon!)

 ## 🚀 Quick Start
-1. Download the pre-release source code
+1. Download the released source code
-2. Open the `New-Tab-v0.3.2.html` file
+2. Open the `New-Tab.html` file
 3. Start using your personalized new tab

 ## 🖼️ Screenshots